phantasmlabs/phantasm/docs/index.md

 ### Server

-The Server is the primary component that connects the Client and the Dashboard.
+The server is the primary component that connects the client and the dashboard.
 The server responsible for receiving the approval requests from the client is called the _Receiver Server_ and the server responsible for coordinating the approval requests with the dashboard is called the _Coordinator Server_.

-The _Receiver Server_ uses gRPC while the _Coordinator Server_ uses WebSocket.
+The _Receiver Server_ uses gRPC while the _Coordinator Server_ uses WebSocket
+protocol.
 Both servers are written in Rust and are controlled by Phantasm's CLI.
 If you're using Docker, this CLI is already the primary entry point for the image.

 ### Client

-The Client is a language-specific library that you can use to connect your AI agent to the _Receiver Server_.
+The client is a language-specific library that you can use to connect your AI agent to the _Receiver Server_.
 The core concept of the client is to send an approval request to the server before your AI agent executes a certain function and waits for approval from the approvers.